PSHE (Personal, Social, Health and Economic Education)

 British Values - A Guide for Parents

-At St. Mary's, we follow the PSHE Association Programme of Study for PSHE Education.
+At St. Mary's, we ensure we follow the PSHE Association Programme of Study for PSHE Education and use the Kapow Primary scheme (from Year R) to comply with this.

 The following table shows which PSHE topics are taught throughout the school: